wp-plugins/stout-google-calendar/readme.txt

 7. Widget for Stout Google Calendar

 == Changelog ==
+= 1.2.2 - 2011-02-23 =
+*		Bugfix: Use hosted calendar images (Fixes problem with url embedded in get request for gcalendar-wrapper.php)
+*		Added a few notes at bottom of plugin settings page
+*		Added error messages for WP_Http

 = 1.2.1 - 2011-02-23 =
 *		Bugfix: Include 'wp-includes/pluggable.php' to deal with: Fatal error: Call to undefined function wp_get_current_user()